mtgingrass/mtgingrass.github.io/_posts/2018-04-04-udacity-sdc-nanodegree.md

 - Learn what Slack is and join some tech channels.
 - Join meetup groups from the Meetme app.
 Find the tech meetups near you and go.
 Don't go to all of them, just go the ones that are active or networkable.

 - Talk to everyone about your passion and what you want to do.
 Don't sell yourself short either.
 Embrace it.
 Do not lie.
-I have told literally everyone I meet at the bar that I am trying to break into this field of machine learning and self driving cars.
+I have told almost everyone I meet out and about that I am trying to break into this field of machine learning and self driving cars.
 Turns out, some of them will know someone or perhaps, is someone doing that same exact job.

 - Update [resume](https://github.com/mtgingrass/Resume/blob/master/Mark%20Gingrass%20Single%20Page%20Resume%20Secure.pdf) - over and over and over again!
 Never ending!
 I had a giant government version resume that was long and boring.
 Create a modern template and put yourself out there on one or two pages max.